-5.5 Supporting students moving between phases and preparing for adulthood
+5.4 Supporting students moving between phases and preparing for adulthood

 We will share information with the college, or other setting the student is moving to.
 We will agree with parents and students which information will be shared as part of this.
 We support students to become ready for their next steps, each students' support mechanism with regards to transition varies according to their need.
 At times we can feel a student is ready to move on whilst this view is not always supported by the student or parent, we will always work in the best interests of the student in preparing them for adulthood.
+All students will receive careers education, information advice and guidance (CEIAG) prior to deciding on their phase transfers.

-5.6 Our approach to teaching students with SEN
+5.5 Our approach to teaching students with SEN